In Search Of Yummy-ness

 The drink is tangy and is served cold, making it a refreshing alternative to the heavier winter drinks like hot cocoa or hot chocolate.

-Note: We’ve always just called this “sorrel”, based on the Roselle hibiscus plant that it’s made from, but apparently, there is a leafy green called sorrel too.
+We call this recipe “sorrel”, based on the Roselle hibiscus plant that it’s made from, but there is a leafy green called sorrel, too.
+The two plants are completely unrelated, so make sure you have the right ingredient before you get started!

 📖 Recipe Variations